patrickbucher/stat/notizen/pandas.md

 1. `None`: a Python singleton object, which is used in `object` collections (rather slow due to the overhead).
 2. `NaN`: a special floating point value (not a number), which is defined in the IEEE-754 standard and used for numeric collections.
-    - NumPy's `NaN` reference is used: `np.nan`
+NumPy's `NaN` reference is used: `np.nan`.

 A `Series` and `DataFrame` containing a `None` or `NaN` «value» is upcast according to the types of the other elements: integer types are upcast to